Reminder to all patients and visitors: Wearing a mask is mandatory at the MUHC

 - Reduced mobility entrance beside the main entrance

-Patients coming to the hospital for an appointment, a test or a treatment will be greeted at the door by a triage team.
+Patients coming to the hospital for an appointment, a test or a treatment must wear a mask and will be greeted at the door by a triage team.
 The following questions will be asked:

 - In the last 7 days, have you had a new onset of one or more of the following symptoms: fever, cough, sore throat, diarrhea, difficulty breathing or shortness of breath, nasal congestion + runny nose, vomiting (children)?